Timetable FAQs for Students

 How is the timetable produced?

-Timetable assess staff requests and student choices and produce the lecture timetable.
+Timetable assess staff availability and student choices during the spring and produce the lecture timetable.

 What activities does next year’s timetable include?